 Each college is eligible to apply for all eight awards.
 There is a maximum of one application per category.
 You cannot enter the same project into more than one category.
 For example, you cannot enter a project involving work with employers into both the ‘Inter-disciplinary working’ and ‘Pathways into employment’ categories.
 You will need to choose the category which you think best fits your project.

 What makes a good application?

-We have prepared some guidance for applicants based on the strongest applications for the 2020 awards.
+We have prepared some guidance for applicants based on the strongest applications for previous awards.
 This includes some technical advice on preparing your application, as well as observations about what made a good entry, and some tips on what to avoid.

 When is the closing date for applications?

 The closing date for applications is 30 March 2022 at 1pm

 What happens after I have submitted the application?